 The 10 Best Science Fiction Books

 This wiki has been updated 28 times since it was first published in March of 2018.
 If the modern world doesn't hold enough grandeur and mystery for you, then you can delve into these sci-fi books.
 They make bold — and often terrifying — predictions about the future of mankind, all while teaching us important truths regarding how we should best live today.
 Most troubling of all, however, is how much time you can lose to each one of these page-turners.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes